Police Carry Out Search Operations In Different Areas - UrduPoint

 He informed, senior police officers and police personnel including women police took part in the search operation.

-Police checked as many as 63 houses, 62 shops, 35 tenants and 270 individuals during the search operations.
+Police checked a large number of houses, shops, tenants and individuals during the search operations.

 The spokesman said that police were fully prepared to shield the lives and property of the public and combing and search operations were being done to flush out the suspects and hardcore criminals.